-The Chicago Reporter offers two part-time Photography Fellowship positions (three days/week), one of which is a minority fellowship.
-The goal of the minority fellowship program is to encourage diversity in the newsroom and to support recent graduates from historically underrepresented groups.
+The Chicago Reporter offers two part-time Photography Fellowship positions (three days/week).
 The fellowships are 12 months long, and begin in September.

-The Reporter is an award-winning investigative magazine that has been reporting on race, poverty and income inequality in Chicago and the nation since 1972.
-In addition to a website, the Reporter publishes a quarterly magazine.
+The Reporter is an award-winning online investigative magazine that has been reporting on race, poverty and income inequality in Chicago and the nation since 1972.

-Photography fellows will accompany reporters on their investigations and shoot a variety of photos for print and online.
+Photography fellows will accompany reporters on their investigations and shoot a variety of photos.
 Photography fellows will also produce independent photo essays, slideshows and videos; and other duties as assigned.
 Successful candidates will be strong visual storytellers with sound news judgment and have training in still and multimedia photography, as well as a solid understanding of editing and preparing photos for web and print distribution.
 Candidates must also have previous journalism experience (newspaper or magazine).
 Some evening or weekend work may be required.
 A monthly stipend of $500 will be provided.